etriantafyllidis/XR-Platform/README.md

 Supported by the [Albert Lück-Stiftung](https://albert-lueck-stiftung.ch/).

 ## Hardware XR-HMD Compatability
 The XR platform is compatible with the following hardware: MS Hololens 2, META Quest 3, Apple Vision Pro (AVP).
-Nonetheless, please observe that the XR platform was tested with the following firmware versions respectivelly: XX.YYY.ZZZ, XX.YYY.ZZZ and XX.YYY.ZZZ.
+Nonetheless, please observe that the XR platform was tested with the following firmware versions respectivelly: TBD.

 ## System Requirements
 - **CPU:** TBD